Jake McCarthy Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Angels pitching staff ranks ninth in MLB.

-- The Angels' 4.24 team ERA ranks 16th across all league pitching staffs.
+- The Angels have the 16th-ranked team ERA among all league pitching staffs (4.21).

-- The Angels rank 16th in baseball in home runs surrendered (91 total, 1.1 per game).
+- Angels pitchers combine to allow 91 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- Anderson gets the start for the Angels, his 15th of the season.
-He is 4-2 with a 5.54 ERA and 60 strikeouts through 74 2/3 innings pitched.
+- The Angels are sending Detmers (1-5) to the mound to make his 15th start of the season.
+He is 1-5 with a 3.77 ERA and 94 strikeouts through 76 1/3 innings pitched.

-- The lefty's last appearance came on Sunday against the Colorado Rockies, when he went six innings, surrendering three earned runs while allowing four hits.
+- In his most recent outing on Tuesday against the Chicago White Sox, the lefty went seven innings, allowing one earned run while surrendering two hits.

-- The 33-year-old has amassed a 5.54 ERA and 7.2 strikeouts per nine innings in 14 games this season, while allowing a batting average of .283 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.